Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

 #### Java

-Content Services 6.1 is compiled and executed using Java 11, but it is highly recommended to work with Content Services 7.3 or later, which uses Java 17.
+It is highly recommended to work with Content Services 23.1, which uses Java 17.

 1. Download [JDK 17](https://jdk.java.net/archive/){:target="_blank"}, unzip it and configure it as the default Java installation.